-Center Parent Information Required by Ohio Administrative Code available for review at the center.
+Center Parent Information Required by Ohio Administrative Code

-The center is licensed to operate legally by the Ohio Department of Children and Youth.
+The center is licensed to operate legally by the Ohio Department of Job and Family Services.
 This license is posted in a noticeable place for review.

 A toll-free telephone number is listed on the center's license and may be used to report a suspected violation of the licensing law or administrative rules.
-The licensing rules governing child care are
+The licensing rules governing child care are available for review at the center.